nageshmahadev/dotnet-demoapp/readme.md

 Two versions of the Dockerfile are provided.

- * [**Dockerfile**](Dockerfile) - Default, assumes the app has already been compiled and published into binaries, in a sub directory named 'pub/' (e.g. with dotnet publish -o pub) prior to running "docker build".
+ * [**Dockerfile**](Dockerfile) - Default, assumes the app has already been published into binaries, into a sub directory named './pub' (e.g. with dotnet publish -o pub) prior to running "docker build".
 Typically used in conjunction with VSTS build tasks
  * [**Dockerfile.build**](Dockerfile.build) - This carries out the full .NET Core restore, build & publish steps as part of the build of the Docker image.
 This is done with a different source image 'aspnetcore-build' and two RUN commands invoked in the Dockerfile.
 This is handy to use when you don't have a build server or a system without the SDK available

 ## Updates